nevakrien/HPCGPT/README.md

 # self notes

+## first
 I have looked at both vtune and perf and the code is basicly linear so its really wasting a lot of potential even on an 8 core system it would probably do poorly.

 looking into what I can get out of perf wasnt enogh i did an attempt of this but it seems to just be random parts of code with no structure we need to tell the profiler exacly what part of code we care about

 gona try adding some tooling around this I would do my best to macro it in a way where u can toggle it on or off depending on what u want. maybe I would just make 2 diffrent areas of code but that seems fishy

+## second
+well I added the tooling we are looking much better on some of the functions 2 major functions we should care about "MultiHeadAttention" and "feadForward" the functions are 76% of runtime...

+for "feadForward" it looks very effishent BUT it calls matmul on a Tensor with dim>2 which calls the slow for loop implementation of things with generators.

+for "MultiHeadAttention" it has a for loop on attention heads. but apperently that dosent matter?!?
+I ran it and the benchmark on my machine with parallizing it is actually slower.